mwarger/fruit-market-testing/README.md

 The Fruit Market app shows a simple use of unit tests as well as component tests.

+This app comes in a TypeScript version and a JavaScript version.
+The main (`master`) branch is written in TypeScript and the `js` branch is the JavaScript version.

 ## Running the App

 To install the dependencies, run `npm install`